All Episodes

 You can do it one of two ways.

-You can download these files manually each day by just going to Rushlimbaugh.com.
+You can download these files manually each day by just going to rushlimbaugh.com, or you can download our free Rush 24-7 media center software and install it.

 It's simple.

-I mean Mac or Windows, it'll work on either.
+I mean, Mac or Windows, it'll work on either.

-Just if as long as that program is running, uh whenever our podcasts are ready, usually about an hour, uh give or take ten minutes either side, after the program each day, the uh the files will be downloaded automatically.
+As long as that program is running, whenever our podcasts are ready, usually about an hour, give or take 10 minutes either side.

 And you designate folder on your computer that you want the files to be placed, and they'll go there.